-Previous studies, coupled with our research confirm that the IR25a is likely the oldest IR family member, present in the early protostomian lineage, more than 600 Mya [8,29].
+Previous studies, coupled with the results presented here confirm that IR25a is likely the oldest IR family member, present in the early protostomian lineage, more than 600 Mya [8,29].
 A representation of the IR25a from 4 species of Protostomia was used to unify protein structure predictions across species, exhibiting a modified LBD.
-For example, Biomphalaria and Aplysia receptor sequences show a deletion of 5 amino acid residues in the S2 domain region compared to Drosophila and Panulirus (see Fig. 4).
+For example, Biomphalaria and Aplysia receptor sequences show a deletion of 5 amino acid residues in the S2 domain region compared with Drosophila and Panulirus (see Fig. 4).
 It is therefore tempting to speculate that the length and structure of the LBD may play a functional role in recognizing various odor ligands.

 Our tissue-specific expression studies show that BglaIR25a is exclusive to the tentacle and CNS (of those tissues tested), while other IRs were detected in other tissues, including the muscular foot, which may also contain chemoreceptor cells.
-IR expression identified in non-sensory tissues supports the idea that IRs may play a more general role in Biomphalaria chemosensation, also described in Aplysia [8].
-The expression of IR genes in blood circulation system (heart and blood vessel) is particularly intriguing, possibly playing a role in endocrine-mediated signaling.
-We expect that the knowledge gained from studies on the chemical responses on the foot and blood circulation system will help us to determine if IRs are possibly involved in sensing or reacting to particular cues in these tissues.
-This should, in turn, also be informative for the role of IR members in the tentacles and CNS of Biomphalaria, and to determine the exact cues that each receptor is detecting.
+IR expression determined in non-sensory tissues supports the idea that IRs may play a more general role in Biomphalaria chemosensation, also described in Aplysia [8].
+The expression of IR genes in the blood circulatory system (heart and blood vessel) is particularly intriguing, suggesting a possibe role in endocrine-mediated signaling.
+We anticipate that the knowledge gained from studies on the chemical responses of the foot and blood circulatory system will help us determine whether IRs are possibly involved in sensing or reacting to particular cues in these tissues.
+This should, in turn, also be informative for determining the role of IR members in the tentacles and CNS of Biomphalaria, and to establish the exact cues that each receptor is detecting.
 Another important point pending further investigations is how the odors transfer to the receptor exposed on the dendrite.
-In lobsters and other crustaceans, water-soluble odors are believed to dissolve in the mucus covering the aesthetascs and diffuse through the cuticle into the receptor lymph space where it contacts the dendrite [30-32].
-Whether this principle applies to mollusca or a yet unknown mechanism appears likely but remains to be tested.
+In lobsters and other crustaceans, water-soluble odors are believed to dissolve in the mucus covering the aesthetascs and diffuse through the cuticle into the receptor lymph space where they contact the dendrite [30-32].
+Whether this principle applies to molluscs or whether a yet unknown mechanism is in operation remains to be tested.

-It has been found that both excitatory and inhibitory olfactory signaling in gastropod olfactory sensory neurons are mediated via a G-protein-coupled second messenger pathways, which are the largest superfamily of transmembrane proteins in cell signaling mechanism.
+It has been found that both excitatory and inhibitory olfactory signaling in gastropod olfactory sensory neurons are mediated via G-protein-coupled second messenger pathways, which are the largest superfamily of transmembrane proteins in cell signaling mechanism.
 For example, water-borne chemical and pheromone detection in Aplysia may involve Gaq and can be blocked by antisera specific for phospholipase C (PLC) and Ins(1,4,5)P3R [33].
-Our previous efforts have yielded at least 241 putative intact 7-TM domain GPCR-like genes via analysis of fully sequenced B. glabrata genomes, which is the first comprehensive genome-wide investigation of molecular chemosensory in the phylum Pulmonates (unpublished).
+Our previous efforts have yielded at least 241 putative intact 7-TM domain GPCR-like genes via analysis of fully sequenced B. glabrata genomes, which is the first comprehensive genome-wide investigation of molecular chemosensory in the pulmonates (unpublished).
 In the animal kingdom, except for the members of the superfamily of GPCRs, there is long standing evidence that IRs expressed on the olfactory sensory neuron help to confer olfactory specificity and are involved in responses to chemical cues.